Cecil Newman: Legacy

-After Nicollet Avenue South in Minneapolis was blocked by the Kmart at Lake Street, a one block long, one-way street was added in order to allow north bound traffic from 1st Avenue South to get over to Nicollet; it was named Cecil Newman Lane.
+After Nicollet Avenue in Minneapolis was blocked by construction of a Kmart at Lake Street, a one block long, one-way street was added in order to allow north bound traffic from 1st Avenue South to get over to Nicollet; it was named Cecil Newman Lane.

-The Minnesota Spokesman-Recorder (the Minneapolis Spokesman and the St. Paul Recorder merged in 2000), is the oldest continuously operated black newspaper and possibly longest-lived black-owned business in Minnesota.
-In 1958 it moved to 3744 Fourth Avenue South.
+The Minnesota Spokesman-Recorder (the Minneapolis Spokesman and the St. Paul Recorder merged in 2000) is the oldest continuously operated Black newspaper and possibly longest-lived Black-owned business in Minnesota.
+In 1958, it moved to 3744 Fourth Avenue South.
 In 2015, the Spokesman-Recorder' celebrated its eightieth anniversary and its building was designated a historic landmark.
+Historic issues of the paper are available to access online as part of the Minnesota Historical Society's digital newspaper hub.

 Personal life

-Cecil Newman was married to Launa Q. Newman.
+Newman was married to Launa Q. Newman.
 The length of 4th Avenue South between 36th Street and 42nd Street was named in her honor as "Launa Q. Newman Way".

+Newman died on February 7, 1976, at his home on York Avenue in Minneapolis.
+He was interred at Lakewood Cemetery.